 Search engine optimization is crucial for making your website easy to find online, because it helps your pages rank well in search results.

-Inbound content marketing, when done well, can also increase the volume of potential customers visiting your website.
+Inbound content marketing done well can also increase the volume of potential customers visiting your website.
 This is because potential customers may see helpful, SEO content published on your website appear in their search results, and visit your site as a result.

-- Easy-to-track results: Because inbound marketing is conducted online, it’s easy to use analytics software like Google Analytics to track precise, key performance indicator metrics like conversions, views, or time on page to identify aspects of your marketing strategy that aren’t working, then make the necessary adjustments.
+- Easy-to-track results: Because inbound marketing is conducted online, it’s easy to use analytics software like Google Analytics to track key performance metrics like conversions, or views to identify aspects of your strategy that aren’t working.

 - Less annoying: Inbound marketing at its best is mutually beneficial for the business and potential customer.
 Rather than interrupting what the customer wants to do, inbound helps them accomplish their goals.